gamemaker1/office-text-extractor/readme.md

   }
 }

-// Create a new extractor and register our extraction method. const extractor = new TextExtractor() extractor.addMethod(new ImageExtractor())
+// create a new extractor and register our extraction method. const extractor = new TextExtractor() extractor.addMethod(new ImageExtractor())

-// Then use it like you would normally. const text = await extractor.extractText(...) console.log(text)
+// then use it like you would normally. const text = await extractor.extractText(...) console.log(text)
 ```